id/emqx-docs/en_US/configuration/listener.md

 TCP listener is a network service that listens for incoming TCP connections on a specific network port.
 It plays an essential role in establishing and managing connections between clients and EMQX over TCP/IP networks.

-To configure the TCP listener in EMQX, you can add the `listeners.tcp` configuration items in the `emqx.conf` file within the `etc` folder of the EMQX installation directory.
+To configure the TCP listener in EMQX, you can add the `listeners.tcp` configuration items in the `base.hocon` file within the `etc` folder of the EMQX installation directory.

 For example, to enable the TCP listener on port `1883`, with a maximum 1,024,000 of concurrent connections allowed by the listener, you can work the code below: